rseah145/smw-term2/Journal_3_notes/Section A.md

 ## Kerberos Client Logon Authentication Process

-1. Client creates authenticator, an identifier with a limited date and time so that it can't be used in a replay attack.
+1. Client creates authenticator, an identifier that is valid within a limited date and time period so that it can't be used in a replay attack.